Senior Manager, Visitor Services and Recreational Programs

 Looking for adventure?
 Try canoe-camping at La Pêche Lake, where all sites are accessible by water only.

 Road biking is very popular in the Park.
-On Sundays, from 6 am to 11 am, enjoy NOKIA Sunday Bikedays, when the Park’s entire parkway network is closed to motor vehicles.
+On Sundays, until 11 am, enjoy NOKIA Sunday Bikedays, when the Park’s entire parkway network is closed to motor vehicles.
 Climb to Champlain Lookout for a healthy challenge and breathtaking views — if you have any breath left, that is!

 Third-favourite thing: the lesser known times when sections of the parkways are closed to motor vehicles.

 From May 19 to September 1, 2019

 - Saturdays and Sundays, until 1 pm: Gatineau Parkway (between parking lots P8 and P9).